Closter, New Jersey: Local government

 Closter is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Closter is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

 As of 2025, the mayor of Closter Borough is Republican John C. Glidden Jr., whose term of office ends December 31, 2026.
 Members of the Closter Borough Council are Council President Alissa J. Latner (D, 2024), Victoria Roti Amitai (R, 2025), Christopher Cho (R, 2026), Jannie Chung (D, 2024), Anna Maroules (R, 2026) and Joseph Yammarino (R, 2025).

 In January 2015, the borough council selected former councilmember Tom Hennessey from a list of three candidates nominated by the Republican municipal committee to fill the vacant seat that had been held by John C. Glidden Jr., expiring in 2016 that became vacant when Glidden took office as mayor.

 In 2017, former borough council president Robert Di Dio was appointed to the New Jersey State Board of Pharmacy by Governor Chris Christie.

 Emergency services

-Closter has its own fire department, formed in 1893.
+Closter has its own fire department.
+Originally the Knickerbocker Hook and Ladder Company, it was formed in 1893 and has responded to emergencies around the clock since then.
 The department responds to an average of 269 calls a year.
+It is staffed by volunteers, and it has a combined fleet of two Engines, one Ladder, one Rescue, and one utility truck.

 The Closter Volunteer Ambulance and Rescue Corps was formed in 1936, and serves three jurisdictions: Closter, the neighboring borough of Alpine, and the section of the Palisades Interstate Parkway within Alpine's borders.

 Closter also has its own police department.
 Led by Chief James Buccola, the department includes a captain, three lieutenants, five sergeants, and eleven patrol officers.
-Two of these officers (both sergeants) comprise the detective bureau of the department.
+Two of these officers (both sergeants) make up the department's detective bureau.
 The department has one Administrative Assistant, a non-officer role.